Paying the Price of Power Theft

 - Apply for a legal connection if you do not have one.

 - Remain aware of your surroundings and report any suspicious activities to your electric utility.

 Most electrical theft crimes occur through meter tampering, bypassing meters, and tapping power lines.
-Other less frequent crimes include tapping into neighboring premises, using illegal lines after being disconnected, self-reconnection without consent, and electrifying fences.
+Other less frequent crimes include tapping into neighboring premises, using illegal lines after disconnection, self-reconnection without consent, and electrifying fences.
 Possessing fraudulent electricity bills is also a federal crime and is punishable by law.

-Everyone is affected by power theft, and detecting and reporting illegal activity will help reduce the price paid.
+Everyone is affected by power theft, and detecting and reporting illegal activity will help reduce the price we all pay.